+While the average cost of a bachelorette party per person was $527, chances are you’ll spent much more on that by attending all of the wedding festivities for your friend.
 If you’ve been invited to a bachelorette party, you’ve likely been invited to a bridal shower and wedding for that same friend.
 Instead of looking only at the average cost of a bachelorette party per person, look how much you’re spending on weddings the entire year.
 This includes all weddings, bridal showers, bachelorettes and engagement showers.
 It’s hard to know how much you can spend on one bachelorette party without first determining how much you can spend on all weddings and wedding activities this year.

 How much can you afford to spend attending weddings this year?
 How much are you willing to spend?
 This includes the weddings, the bachelorette parties, the engagement parties and the bridal showers.
 If you’re traveling to a wedding, include all costs you’ll incur that weekend.
 Don’t forget to estimate the outfit costs.

 Use the table below and add the number of wedding events you’ve been invited to for this year.
 Now, sum it up.
 Is this below or above how much you can afford?
 If it far exceeds what you’re willing to spend you’ll need to determine what you’re skipping.
 There are opportunities within each to spend less but the biggest savings will come from skipping something entirely.

 See Also: How to Save Money as a Wedding Guest

 With this estimate, we’ll start looking at the average cost of a bachelorette party per person and how to reduce that cost.